Is the Afoqt all multiple-choice

 Consistent Pacing

-Multiple-choice questions take roughly the same time to answer (once you know the answer).
-This makes time management more predictable than tests with varying question types.
+Multiple-choice questions take roughly the same amount of time once you know the answer.
+That predictability makes time management easier than tests with mixed question types where one essay question could eat twenty minutes.

 No Penalty for Guessing

-The AFOQT doesn’t subtract points for wrong answers.
-Always select an answer—even a random guess has a 20-25% chance of being correct.
+The AFOQT does NOT subtract points for wrong answers.
+Never leave a question blank.
+Even a random guess has a 20-25% chance of being right.
+Free points sitting on the table if you just bubble something in.

 Test-Taking Strategies for Multiple-Choice

-Cross out answers you know are incorrect.
-Even eliminating one or two choices significantly improves your odds when guessing.
+Cross out answers you know are wrong.
+Even eliminating one choice improves your odds dramatically.
+Two eliminated?
+You’re looking at a coin flip at worst.

-Research shows first responses are often correct.
-Don’t change answers unless you have a clear reason.
+Research consistently shows that your first instinct is usually correct.
+Don’t change an answer unless you have a concrete, specific reason.
+Second-guessing costs more points than it saves.

 Preparing for Multiple-Choice Testing